mc68-net/r8format/programs/README.md

 Filename extensions encode the following meanings about file contents:
 - `*.bas`: ² Tokenised BASIC files as saved by MSX `SAVE "..."`.
 - `*.baa`: ² ASCII BASIC files as saved by MSX `SAVE "...",A`
+- `*.ba2`: ² ASCII BASIC files modified with alternate forms that MSX-BASIC reads but does not generate (e.g., `1.0` instead of `1!`).
+             (These are optional and tested only when they exist.)
 - `*.ba0`: ³ Detokenised BASIC files in non-expanded format.
 - `*.ba1`: ³ Detokenised BASIC files in expanded (`detok -e` option) format.
 - `*.ba2`: ³ Detokenised BASIC files in expanded format with additional